 – The wrist electrode is polarizing - it must be slightly positive, to stimulate the stream of the "ill" "+" ions within the body toward the basin.
 There are wrong claims for it – like sensing patient presence.

-– Many of these iron and other compounds can be slightly different, or some others can be created, depending on the sucked from the patient ions - i.e. on the patient's health, physical and mental condition.
+– Many of these iron and other compounds can become slightly different, or some others can be created, depending on the sucked from the patient ions - i.e. on the patient's health, physical and mental condition.
 This explains the color nuances of the rusty water.
 But the coloration can depend also on the composition of the electrode, minerals and other stuff in the water, etc.

 – Due to this low efficiency, and because of the strong pressure from the commercialized mainstream cancer "treatment", this research is abandoned.
 In reduced form, as foot-bath only, it became popular, because it's cheap and easy to use from everyone, including at home.